ChiefAbrar/ImageToASCII/README.md

 # ImageToASCII
-Prompt to take any image, then processes and produces image with ACII in txt file.
+Prompts to take any image, then processes and produces image with ACII in txt file.